New York City has over 32,000 streets and avenues. Some of these streets, like Broadway, are known worldwide.

 The Dutch named it Brede Wegh meaning “broad way”.
 When the British took over, the name became Broadway.

-The stretch of Broadway in Lower Manhattan saw the reading of the Declaration of Independence in 1776.
+The southern end in Lower Manhattan was the site of the reading of the Declaration of Independence in 1776.

-Some of the more notable attractions and landmarks along this part of Broadway are the Charging Bull sculpture, Trinity Church, and the Woolworth Building.
+Two notable landmarks along this part of Broadway are the gorgeous Trinity Church and the Woolworth Building, once the tallest building in the world.

-Broadway also passes through Midtown Manhattan and Times Square which you can learn about on our pay-what-you-wish Midtown Manhattan tour.
+Broadway also passes through Midtown Manhattan and Times Square, which we visit on our Midtown Manhattan tour.

 Fifth Avenue

-Some of the city’s architectural gems line Fifth Avenue, including the Empire State Building, the New York Public Library, Rockefeller Center, St. Patrick's Cathedral, and the Flatiron Building.
+You’ll find some of the city’s architectural gems like the Empire State Building, the New York Public Library, St. Patrick's Cathedral and one of my favorites, the Flatiron Building.

 When the avenue was laid out in 1824, it started as a simple country road called Middle Road.

-It started at Washington Square Park and lengthened over time to 142nd Street in Harlem
+It started at Washington Square Park and grew to 142nd Street in Harlem.

-The numbered cross streets east of Fifth Avenue begin with East, for example, 42nd Street east of Fifth Avenue is named East 42nd Street.
+The numbered cross streets east of Fifth Avenue begin with East, for example, 42nd Street east of Fifth Avenue is named East 42nd Street (or E. 42nd St. for short).

-Streets west of Fifth Avenue begin with West as in West 42nd Street.
+Likewise, the numbered cross streets west of Fifth Avenue begin with West as in West 42nd Street (or W. 42nd St. for short).

-For a detailed explanation of how the street numbers work and how to find your destination easily, read our post, New York City's Grid System Explained.
+An explanation of how to find your destination easily can be found in our post, New York City's Grid System Explained.

 Wall Street

-Originally called Waal Straat by the Dutch settlers, this was the location of a wooden defensive wall built in 1653 to keep out hostile Native Americans and later the British.
+Yes!
+The Dutch wooden defensive wall was built in 1653 to keep out hostile Native Americans.

 As far back as Dutch times, trading and commercial transactions were conducted in this area, now known as the Financial District.

-Across the street is Federal Hall, the site of the first capital of the United States.
-It’s also where George Washington was sworn in as America’s first president.
+Most notably, Federal Hall is the site of the first capital of the U.S. and where George Washington was sworn in as the first president.

 Park Avenue

-Park Avenue is another famous street known for its outrageously expensive apartment buildings, glass tower office buildings, and upscale hotels, like the Waldorf Astoria.
+Park Avenue is another famous street known for its outrageously expensive apartment buildings and glass tower office buildings.

 Most people recognize Park Avenue from the iconic view looking south toward the boxy, reflective MetLife Building (1963) with the handsome Beaux-Arts Helmsley Building (1929) in front of it.